Sagi Hartov

-Sagi Hartov (שגיא הרטוב) is a cellist born in Israel.
+Sagi Hartov (שגיא הרטוב) is a cellist born in Israel with duel British and Israeli citizenship.
 He is the founder of the Ernest Bloch classical competition.

 Hartov has been a member of the London Mozart Trio.
 He also serves as principal of creative arts for Global University Systems.
 He is executive dean and managing director at London College of Contemporary Arts, and managing director of Berlin School of Business and Innovation, both subsidiaries of Global University Systems.

 Career

 Sagi Hartov started studying the cello when he was 10 years old.
 He studied at the Rubin Conservatorium in Haifa, and at the age of 15 performed with the Haifa Symphony Orchestra.

 Between 1995 and 1999, Hartov studied under Uzi Wiesel, initially at Tel Aviv University and then at the Sydney Conservatorium of Music.
 He was also taught by Aldo Parisot, János Starker and Mats Lidström.

 In September 2000, Hartov moved to the UK to study at the Royal Academy of Music, and became an LRAM.